barabashsr/yarobot_control_unit/docs/epics.md

 **StepperMotor Implementation:**
 **Given** a StepperMotor is constructed with:
 - IPulseGenerator (MCPWM for C, LEDC for D)
-- IPositionTracker (PCNT for C, software for D)
+- IPositionTracker (PcntTracker for both C and D)
 - ShiftRegisterController reference
 - Axis configuration